Raphael, the Ryder-Cheshire Home in India

 Raphael is located in the city of Dehradun, in the state of Uttarakhand in northern India.
 In 1959 Sue Ryder and Leonard Cheshire oversaw the establishment of Raphael in tents on a piece of land granted by the Indian Government.
 Situated by the banks of the Rispana River, Raphael is now a thriving community with well-maintained buildings and shady trees creating a peaceful setting.

-Our services provide relief and rehabilitation to those in need, irrespective of caste, creed or religion.
+The mission without discrimination is to provide relief in the fields of: Cured Leprosy, intellectual disabilities and TB The services provide relief and rehabilitation to those in need irrespective of caste, creed, or religion.